Straight to the Point

-But it's now clear that cold brew is here to stay, and there are hundreds of gadgets and gizmos that promise to help you make the best cold brew coffee at home.
-After hours of rigorous testing, brewing, and drinking, here are my favorite cold brewers to make the perfect cup at home.
+But it's now clear that cold brew is here to stay, and there are hundreds of gizmos and gadgets that promise to help you make the best cold brew coffee at home.
+After hours of rigorous testing, brewing, and drinking, here are my favorite cold brewers to make the perfect cup in the comfort of your kitchen.

 The Winners, at a Glance